Exclusive: Space firm founded by billionaire Paul Allen closing operations - sources

 Allen's Stratolaunch had been compared to billionaire Richard Branson's Virgin Galactic - which is developing a similar high-altitude launch system - Jeff Bezos' Blue Origin and Elon Musk's SpaceX.
 They all seek to cash in on growing demand for satellite launch services and, eventually, space travel, a market long dominated by industry stalwarts such as United Launch Alliance - a partnership between Boeing Co and Lockheed Martin Corp.

-The centerpiece of Stratolaunch's strategy was its carbon-composite carrier plane, with a 117-meter wingspan and powered by six engines.
+The centrepiece of Stratolaunch's strategy was its carbon-composite carrier plane, with a 117-meter wingspan and powered by six engines.
 The plane flew for the first time in April.

 In August 2018, Stratolaunch said a planned medium-lift rocket would fly as early as 2022 and said it was in the early stages of developing a variant with a larger payload capacity.